MicrosoftDocs/sql-docs/azure-sql/managed-instance/virtual-network-subnet-create-arm-template.md

 - Learn about [connectivity architecture in SQL Managed Instance](connectivity-architecture-overview.md).
 - Learn how to [modify an existing virtual network for SQL Managed Instance](vnet-existing-add-subnet.md).
 - For a tutorial that shows how to create a virtual network, create a managed instance, and restore a database from a database backup, see [Create a managed instance](instance-create-quickstart.md).
-- For DNS issues, see [Configure a custom DNS](custom-dns-configure.md).
+- For DNS issues, see [Resolving private DNS names in Azure SQL Managed Instance](resolve-private-domain-names.md).